dauer/geohash/README.md

 # GeoHash #

-Libraries written in Java and Lua contaning methods for encoding and decoding of GeoHashes.
+Libraries written in Java, Lua and PHP contaning methods for encoding and decoding of GeoHashes.

 For more info: